 Forty lots will be on offer from Mr. Denton's collection, including a 20th century, Neoclassical style gilt metal and cut glass chandelier, estimated at $1,500; a Strich & Zeidler black lacquered grand piano, estimated at $600; a pair of Empire style parcel ebonized and gilt bergeres, estimated at $500; and an oil on canvas portrait of Mr. Denton, himself, signed Epting and dated 1982, estimated at $500.
 The collection additionally includes other stylish furnishings and decor, mirrors, books, celebrity memorabilia and personal memoirs, including five framed autographs and photographs of Mr. Denton with various celebrities, estimated at $500.

-From the various owners' portion of the sale, a wide offering of paintings, prints, photographs, rugs, silver, jewelry, timepieces, and decorative arts and furniture of all periods and styles, will be offered.
+From the various owners' portion of the sale, a wide offering of paintings, prints, photographs, rugs, silver, jewellery, timepieces, and decorative arts and furniture of all periods and styles, will be offered.

 On special highlight will be a great selection of 19th century European paintings, including an oil on canvas attributed to French artist Charles Clément Calderon (1870-1906), entitled "L'entrée dans le Grand Bassin, Venise," estimated at $6,000-8,000.

 Fine photography by Brett Weston, Jock Sturges, Imogen Cunningham and others, will be offered.
 There will also be several Ansel Adams works available, including a gelatin silver print of "Moon and Half Dome, Yosemite National Park," c.
 1960, estimated at $3,000-5,000.